Jump to:

 Some people place it in a shaded corner to keep it cool on hot days, but without enough sunlight, it can become damp, mouldy, and dark inside.
 Others put it too close to trees for extra shade or privacy, only to face problems like falling debris, root damage, and blocked gutters.
 Some even position it at the lowest point in the garden to make use of unused space, not realising that water will pool around the base.

 The solution: A well-thought-out spot makes all the difference.
 Choose a location with good drainage, plenty of natural light, and enough space for maintenance access.
-This is also true if you have an insulated log cabin, even though the structure itself allows for year-round use.

 Not Applying a Protective Finish